• Key supplier to the NHS

-What Causes Posterior Tilt & How Can Specialist Seating Help?
+What Causes Posterior Pelvic Tilt & How Can Specialist Seating Help?

 Maintaining good posture whilst sitting is key.
-Poor posture is associated with all sorts of health problems, from general aches and pains to significant bladder and breathing problems.
-For people with postural abnormalities, like posterior tilt, it’s not always easy to achieve proper positioning in a chair.
-So, what can be done to avoid any negative outcomes?
+Poor posture is associated with all sorts of health problems, from general aches and pains to bladder and breathing problems.
+For people with postural abnormalities, like posterior pelvic tilt, it can be difficult for them to achieve proper positioning in a chair.
+So, what can be done to prevent posterior tilt when sitting?

-Specialist seating can help to support any postural abnormalities.
-The right chair will provide comfort and prevent the problem from getting worse.
-In some cases, seating can even correct postural abnormalities!
+Specialist seating can help to support any postural abnormalities, provide comfort, and prevent postural problems from getting worse.

-In this guide, we’ll look at posterior tilt, its possible causes, and how specialist seating can help.
+In this guide, we’ll look at posterior pelvic tilt sitting, its possible causes, and how specialist seating can help.

 Jump straight to…